 Call for applications

-The Arts Promotion Centre Finland awards operational subsidies to communities such as associations, cooperatives and companies.
-Operational subsidies are intended for legal communities only.
+Festival subsidies are intended for communities such as associations, cooperatives and companies.
 Organisations run by municipalities and foundations may also apply.
-However, unregistered communities and private persons carrying on trade are not eligible for these subsidies, as they do not constitute legal entities.
-These subsidies are intended to support the projects or operations of professional artists and not recreational activities.
+However, unregistered communities and private persons carrying on trade are not eligible for festival subsidies.

 The objective of festival subsidies is to improve